 I am a Fellow at NYU Law School’s Classical Liberal Institute, focusing on statutory interpretation in tax law.
 My latest article, forthcoming in the Stanford Law Review, argues that tax anti-abuse doctrines should be considered substantive canons of statutory construction.
-I have also published in the Yale Law Journal and the South Carolina Law Review, among others, and I am a contributor at the Yale Journal on Regulation: Notice and Comment blog.
+I have also published in the Yale Law Journal and the South Carolina Law Review, among others.

 I graduated summa cum laude from Dartmouth College, with a triple major in Computer Science, Economics, and Philosophy, and from the Yale Law School, where I was the Executive Bluebook Editor of the Yale Law Journal and the founding Co-Director of the Yale Journal on Regulation Online.
 Before arriving at NYU Law, I practiced tax law at Wachtell, Lipton, Rosen & Katz.